helm/charts/incubator/kafka/README.md

 ## Pre Requisites:

-* Kubernetes 1.3 with alpha APIs enable
+* Kubernetes 1.3 with alpha APIs enabled and support for storage classes

 * PV support on underlying infrastructure